 - Another 14 days of unloading of the same leg

-- Another 7 weeks of active recovery where all participants will be provided with supervised resistance training to restore any muscle loss.
+- Another 7 weeks of active recovery where all participants will be offered supervised resistance/weight training to restore any loss muscle size and strength

-At each of the 4 timepoints described above (i.e. baseline → 14 days of muscle loss → 7 weeks of recovery → 14 days of muscle loss) we will take:
+At each of the 4 timepoints described above (i.e. baseline → 14 days of muscle loss → 7 weeks of recovery → 14 days of muscle loss) we will assess:

-- Skeletal muscle biopsy to measure DNA methylation, gene expression, protein abundance, fibre type
+- DNA methylation, gene expression, protein abundance, fibre type from a muscle biopsy